 Christine was honoured in 2009 and was elected to the Council soon after, during that time standing in as Secretary and latterly as Vice President.

-Christine is the New Zealand Symphony Orchestra South Island Representative, is on the NZSO Foundation, Southern Institute of Technology Music and Audio Advisory Board, Chairs a Funding Committee for the Arts, and enjoys a full and happy life.
+Christine is the New Zealand Symphony Orchestra South Island Representative, is on the NZSO Foundation, Southern Institute of Technology Music and Audio Advisory Board, Chairs the Arts Funding Committee for the Christchurch City Community Fund, and enjoys a full and happy life.

-Keeping it in the family, her husband, Bill, is the newly elected Secretary of RCS Canterbury.
-Bill is also Webmaster and keeps RCS Canterbury members well informed by this means.
+Keeping it in the family, her husband, is our Webmaster and keeps RCS Canterbury members well informed by this means.

 On October 18th we held our annual Recipients Reception for those who had been honoured by the Queen in 2019.
 17 Recipients received a framed copy of their citation and each spoke briefly about what they had done which led to their citation.
 40 friends and family and 18 RCS members enjoyed an interesting evening which included a presentation by Danielle Barnhill “Readiness for Tsunami” the subject of her Thesis.
 She had received our post-graduate grant which helped finance her study.